tjbencomo/tjbencomo.github.io/index.md

 # Research Experience
 ## Lee Lab
-My research at school focuses on using bioinformatics to characterize novel oncogenes and identify treatments for skin cancers.
+My research at school focuses on using bioinformatics to characterize novel oncogenes and identify treatments for skin cancers via drug repurposing.
 I have experience conducting Whole Exome and RNA sequencing studies using Stanford's [Sherlock](https://www.sherlock.stanford.edu/docs/overview/introduction/) HPC cluster.
 My responsibilities also include managing data storage and pipelines for the lab.